Pale Moon: Technical Details

 • Support for Complete Themes.

-• CSS Downloadable Font support (including WOFF and WOFF2).
+• CSS Downloadable Font support.

 • Extended HTML5, CSS3 and advanced DOM support.